microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 1. Now we need to test the agent.
 Ensure that the test panel is open on the right hand side of the page, type in the following and press **Enter**

+    ```text
-    > What is your return policy?
+    What is your return policy?
+    ```

     ![TestBefore.png](./assets/TestBeforeEnter.png)

 1. Review the output and notice the Activity Pane that displays on the left hand side showing where it pulled the answer from.

     ![TestAfter.png](./assets/TestAfter.png)

+    > [!TIP]
+    > Given the nature of generative AI, your answer might differ from the answer shown in the screenshot above.
+That's ok and expected.
+The important thing here is to observe the Activity Map and how you can tell the agent is pulling from your knowledge.

 Congratulations!
 You have setup an agent that can answer questions about static data from files!
 Next ,we'll integrate it with an MCP server.